checkmarx-ts/cxone-scan-scheduler/README.md

 # Checkmarx One Scan Scheduler

-This provides a method of scheduling scans in Checkmarx One.
+The scan scheduler provides a method of automating scan invocation by cadence in Checkmarx One (CxOne).

 Some highlights of how it works:

 * Runs in a container that builds the scan schedule on startup.
-* Works for single- or multi-tenant Checkmarx One.
+* Works for single- or multi-tenant CxOne.
 * Scans can be scheduled per project using one or more of the following methods:
     * A tag applied to the project with scan details.